swcarpentry/DEPRECATED-bc/python/testing/Readme.md

         return fib(n - 1) + fib(n - 2)
 ```

+# Quality Assurance Exercise

+Can you think of other tests to make for the fibonacci function?
+I promise there
+are at least two.

+Implement one new test in test_fib.py, run nosetests, and if it fails, implement
+a more robust function for that case.

 And thus - finally - we have a robust function together with working
 tests!